benjpac/went-to-bali-mwahaha/README.md

 * Users can remove items from the shopping cart without a page reload.
 The "delete" link should result in the item being removed from the shopping cart and the total price being updated.
 * Ensure that users can't order a negative number of items.
 * Add product validations.
+* Allow other than whole dollar amounts for admin product creation (for instance, 3.99).

 ### License